avatar

 At the Space Radiation Lab, I am developing next-generation X-ray detectors for future space missions.
 At Caltech Optical Observatories, I am building the next-generation infrared telescope Cryoscope, to be deployed at Antarctica.
 I also develop sensitive pipelines for rapid identification of transients like gamma-ray bursts (GRBs) in data from NuSTAR (SINGS) and AstroSat-CZTI (CIFT).

-I am also a Keck Institute for Space Studies (KISS) affiliate for the 2026 cohort, engaging in interdisciplinary space science and technology.
+I am also a Keck Institute for Space Studies (KISS) affiliate for the 2026 cohort.

-I am originally from Nagpur, also known as the Orange City, in the central part of India.
-I spent a decade in Mumbai during my studies at IIT Bombay, before moving to California in 2025.
+I am originally from Nagpur, MH (in the central part of India).
+I spent a decade in Mumbai for my studies at IIT Bombay, before moving to California, USA in 2025.

 Research